pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 6 - June 7th

 In the update packet, I still had the object guid hardcoded.
-This is because it used a packed guid, and I needed to write some functions to handle that.
+This is because it wants a packed guid and I needed to write some functions to handle that.
 Rather than the entire guid, a packed guid is a byte mask followed by all non-zero bytes.
 The byte mask has bits set that correspond to where the following bytes go in the unpacked guid.

 This took a while, because the client was crashing when I changed the packed guid from `<<1, 4>>` to anything else.
-After trying different things, I realized that the guid was in two places in the packet and they needed to match.
+After trying different things and wasting a lot of time, I realized that the guid was in two places in the packet and they needed to match.
-One fix later and things were working as expected.
+A quick fix later and things were working as expected.

 Links: